FRRouting/frr/doc/user/ospf_fundamentals.rst

 independent link-state areas.
 Each area must be connected to a common backbone area by an :abbr:`ABR (Area Boundary Router)`.
-These :abbr:`ABR` routers are responsible for summarising the link-state routing information of an area into :term:`Summary LSAs`, possibly in a condensed (i.e. aggregated) form, and then originating these summaries into all other areas the :abbr:`ABR` is connected to.
+These :abbr:`ABR` routers are responsible for summarising the link-state routing information of an area into `Summary LSAs`, possibly in a condensed (i.e. aggregated) form, and then originating these summaries into all other areas the :abbr:`ABR` is connected to.